FOREX-Dollar reigns as hawkish Fed stands out among central banks

 Lagarde gives a speech at an ECB legal conference later on Thursday, at which board members Frank Elderson and Edouard Fernandez-Bollo will also participate.

-Investors remained focused on whether or not the Bank of England will raise interest rates on Dec.
+Investors remain focused on whether or not the Bank of England will raise rates on Dec.
 16.

-The BOE wrong-footed many investors when it did not lift rates from record lows of 0.1% at the start of the month, following comments from its governor Andrew Bailey in October that policymakers "will have to act" to head off inflation.
+The BOE wrong-footed many investors when it kept policy steady at record lows at the start of the month, following comments from its governor Andrew Bailey in October that policymakers "will have to act" to head off inflation.

 Bailey speaks at Cambridge University later on Thursday.

-The New Zealand dollar NZD=D3 gained 0.25% to $0.68895, stabilising after a slide to a three-month low of $0.6856 the previous day, when the country's Reserve Bank raised the key rate by a quarter of a percentage point to 0.75%, disappointing bulls hoping for a half point increase.
+The New Zealand dollar NZD=D3 was little changed at $0.6870, languishing near the three-month low of $0.6856 hit the previous day, when the country's Reserve Bank raised the key rate by a quarter of a percentage point to 0.75%, disappointing bulls hoping for a half point increase.

 World FX rateshttps://tmsnrt.rs/2RBWI5E